-Microgreens are healthy, tasty foods that we usually consider as additions to any good salad.
+Microgreens are healthy, tasty foods that we consider additions to any good salad.
 And along with their numerous health benefits, they’re also fun and quick to grow.

-At the same time though, there are some potential drawbacks to them, particularly for some seniors or those who are immunocompromised.
+At the same time, though, they have some potential drawbacks, particularly for some seniors or immunocompromised people.

-Read on to see what the big deal is about microgreens, and what seniors need to know in order to enjoy them safely.
+Read on to see what the big deal is about microgreens and what seniors need to know to enjoy them safely.

 Microgreens Are Sprouts, Right?